-As the tensions around North Korea escalate, what has for decades been unthinkable is now suddenly within the realm of possibility.
-America may be on the brink of war with the international pariah nation of North Korea over North Korean leader Kim Jong-Un's nuclear weapons program.
+As President Trump meets the North Korean leader Kim Jong-un in Singapore, what are the stakes if no agreement is reached?
+Barring progress, America may be on the brink of war with the international pariah nation of North Korea over its nuclear weapons program.
 President Donald Trump has promised to rain “fire and fury” upon the stubborn foe.
 While cooler heads will hopefully prevail on all sides, it’s also time to consider how a war between North Korea and the U.S. would play out.

 To prepare for the set of missiles that could threaten Guam and Japan and could take place in mid-August, the U.S. and its allies have activated a missile defense system in the region.

 A focused map of the Asia-Pacific region, showing the proposed missile defense system.

 If the situation worsens, what options does the U.S. have for dealing with North Korea militarily?
 Whatever the choices, the underlying reality is that none of them are truly satisfactory, with widespread devastation and large loss of life likely to follow.
 Even if the fighting won’t reach the U.S. mainland, now likely to be possible within a year, many in the U.S. armed forces stationed in the Pacific, including the nearly 30,000 in South Korea, are likely to die.

 Besides Guam, a first place of attack for North Korea is likely to be Seoul, the 25-million-people capital of the U.S. ally South Korea.
 Even an artillery barrage here is likely to result in thousands of casualties.
 Any nuclear escalation would turn that into millions.

 A South Korean soldier walks past a television screen showing a graphic of the distance between the Korean Peninsula and Guam at a railway station in Seoul on August 9, 2017.
 (Photo credit: JUNG YEON-JE/AFP/Getty Images)